To fully appreciate the landscape and history of the nearby area, why not click this link to view a local cycle tour ?

 The field systems

-The fields in the neighbourhood have been somewhat enlarged during the last twenty years, but aerial photography suggests that many of today’s hedgerows follow very ancient field boundaries.
-Indeed, it has been recently established that much of the English countryside (such as the sites of farm dwellings and field boundaries) has not changed since before Roman times.
+The fields in the neighbourhood have been somewhat enlarged since the 2nd World War, but aerial photography suggests that many of today’s hedgerows follow very ancient field boundaries.
+Indeed, it has been established that much of the English countryside (such as the sites of farm dwellings and field boundaries) has not changed since before Roman times.
 This suggests that the landscape of pre-historic Alvechurch might still be recognisable today.
+Storrage Lane is part of the old salt way used by pack-horses carrying salt from Droitwich, over Cobley Hill and continuing to the east.